 With the success of his first game, Mechna then went onto develop the famous Prince of Persia in 1989.
 The game had a similar stop-start movement as Karateka, but this time around included fight scenes with a sword.
 The game was praised for its quality of animation and was ported from the original Apple II version to a number of other platforms.
 Although it was criticised in its early days for being repetitive, the intelligent puzzles and booby-traps placed around the map made it an intriguing challenge for gamers.
 This is another of those games I recall having spent hours trying to save the princess locked away in a tower.

 One of the earliest adventure games I recall was King’s Quest, which was later retitled as King’s Quest: Quest for the Crown.
 Although it was released in 1983, I remember playing this sometime closer to 1990.
 The plot of the game was simple: King Edward calls upon the services of Sir Grahame to find the three legendary treasures scattered across the kingdom, which would bring about the end of their hardships and disasters.
 Interaction with the game was text-based, meaning that players would enter commands, which Sir Grahame would attempt to carry out, sometimes with rather amusing responses.

 Leisure Suit Larry in the Land of the Lounge Lizards:

 There were many of these early DOS-based games, which I can’t recall ever having completed the final mission, but what can you expect from someone just starting primary school?
-There is a seemingly never-ending amount of DOS-based games from the 80s alone of which we were only able to feature a few.
-If you have a game (80s DOS-based) you feel deserves a mention, feel free to do so in the comments.
-Here’s a list of over 3000 of these games.
+There is a seemingly never-ending amount of DOS-based games from the 80s’ alone of which we were only able to feature a few.
+If you have any games (80s’ DOS-based games) you feel deserves a mention, feel free to do so in the comments.